Neyung/NLP/README.md

 ---

 # DEMO
-To be able to use the interface, please visit: [[Here](https://github.com/Neyung/NLP/blob/main/UI/UI/NLP.py)]
+To be able to use the interface, please use: NLP.py - [[Here](https://github.com/Neyung/NLP/blob/main/UI/UI/NLP.py)]

 ---